williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/onboarding-setup.md

 ```
 ✅ Setup Complete!

-Your SE-NTRAL workspace is ready.
+Your SE-Assistant workspace is ready.
 Here's what you can do now:

 📋 Essential Commands:
 - "New Opportunity: [Company Name]" - Create merchant folder with auto-context